kiroboio/ki-safe-transfer-lib/docs/examples/examples.md

 ### Get exchange rates

-You can request exchange rates for BTC (currently to USD onyl) from 3 sources or any one of them:
+You can request exchange rates for BTC (currently to USD only) from 3 sources or any one of them:

 ```TypeScript
 // library to load environment variables from .env file